Vishu-Nargunde99/PythonApp-Deploy-CICD-Jenkins/README.md

 ## Step 4 : Create Job For python-app deployment
 - Click on "New Item"
-- Enter an item name : NodeJs-Deployment
+- Enter an item name : Python-App-Deployment
 - Select an item type : pipeline
 - Click on Ok